-Content Assessment Weightings AS Unit 1: Forces, Energy and Electricity Written examination consisting of compulsory short answer questions and 40% of AS and Electricity some required extended writing 1 hour 45 minutes 16% of A level AS Unit 2: Waves, Photons and Astronomy Written examination consisting of compulsory short answer questions and 40% of AS • some required extended writing 16% of A level

-1 hour 45 minutes AS Unit 3: Practical Practical examination of skills 20% of AS Techniques and Data consisting of short tasks, and a separate Analysis paper requiring analysis of experimental 8% of A level results 2 (1 hour) components A2 Unit 1: Deformation of Written examination consisting of 24% of A level Solids, Thermal Physics, compulsory short answer questions and Circular Motion, some required extended writing.
-The Oscillations and Atomic questions have elements of synoptic and Nuclear Physics assessment, drawing together different strands of the specification.
-2 hours A2 Unit 2: Fields, Written examination consisting of 24% of A level Capacitors and Particle compulsory short answer questions and Physics some required extended writing.
+Content Assessment Weightings AS Unit 1: Forces, Energy and Electricity Written examination consisting of compulsory short answer questions and some required extended writing 1 hour 45 minutes 40% of AS 16% of A level AS Unit 2: Waves, Photons and Astronomy Written examination consisting of compulsory short answer questions and some required extended writing 1 hour 45 minutes 40% of AS 16% of A level AS Unit 3: Practical Techniques and Data Analysis Practical examination of skills consisting of short tasks, and a separate paper requiring analysis of experimental results 2 (1 hour) components 20% of AS 8% of A level A2 Unit 1: Deformation of Solids, Thermal Physics, Circular Motion, Oscillations and Atomic and Nuclear Physics Written examination consisting of compulsory short answer questions and some required extended writing.
 The questions have elements of synoptic assessment, drawing together different strands of the specification.
-2 hours A2 Unit 3: Practical Practical examination of skills 12% of A level Techniques and Data consisting of two experimental tests, Analysis and a separate paper requiring analysis of experimental results 2 (1 hour) components
+2 hours 24% of A level A2 Unit 2: Fields, Capacitors and Particle Physics Written examination consisting of compulsory short answer questions and some required extended writing.
+The questions have elements of synoptic assessment, drawing together different strands of the specification.
+2 hours 24% of A level A2 Unit 3: Practical Techniques and Data Analysis Practical examination of skills consisting of two experimental tests, and a separate paper requiring analysis of experimental results 2 (1 hour) components 12% of A level

 A successful student of GCE Physics could choose from a wide range of careers.
-The problemsolving, analysis and evaluating skills developed in this subject are highly sought after by both scientific and non-scientific disciplines and the number of employers seeking these skills are on the increase.
-Those related more specifically to physics content are any form of engineering and any scientific discipline such as medicine, dentistry, veterinary science, pharmacy, optometry, architecture, materials science, nuclear science, astronomy, astrophysics, space science, renewable energy science and physics teaching or lecturing.
+The problem-solving, analysis and evaluating skills developed in this subject are highly sought after by both scientific and non-scientific disciplines and the number of employers seeking these skills are on the increase.
+Those related more specifically to physics content are any form of engineering and any scientific discipline such as medicine, dentistry, computer science, pharmacy, optometry, architecture, materials science, nuclear science, astronomy, astrophysics, space science, renewable energy science.
+The financial industry also highly values applicants with a Physics degree.